 We've heard the feedback and know we have to make improvements to earn and maintain partner trust.
 One of our internal values is to be 1% better each day, and by staying true to the principles below, we will end 2021 as a better partner and industry champion.
 We will continue to build upon these principles and remain focused on learning, growing, and serving our community as best we can.

-- We’ve created multiple paths to partner with DoorDash.
+We've created multiple paths to partner with DoorDash.
 Some restaurants already have their own delivery drivers, but are looking to reach a larger customer base to increase sales (Self-Delivery).
 Others may want to accept orders directly from customers online (Storefront), or simply leverage our fulfillment platform to get orders delivered (Drive).
-And some want help with the end to end customer acquisition and delivery (Marketplace).
+And some want help with the end-to-end customer acquisition and delivery (Marketplace).
 Restaurants can choose options that have a flat fee per delivery, or a percentage of the order subtotal.
-Restaurants can interact directly with the customer, or leave that to us.
+You can interact directly with the customer, or leave that to us.
 Our goal is to ensure merchants can choose what works best for them, logistically and financially.

 6. We know that our restaurant partners have their hands full preparing great food.
 Taxes should be the least of their worries.
 We are committed to providing clarity to our restaurant partners on which party is responsible for collecting and remitting taxes:

 Our current agreements provide guidance that DoorDash will remit taxes in states where we are the marketplace facilitator.
 This list is provided in our FAQs.